jcuervas/phones-app/readme.md

 ## Tests
 run ``make tests-e2e-api`` to run api tests and ``make tests-e2e-app`` to run app tests

+## Api Docs
+To see api docs just start ddbb and api containers and navigate to ``http://localhost:3005``

 ## Author notes
 There are some more things i couldn't cover just for a matter of time like error handling,